When the extraction of a tooth is required:

 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

-NAUSEA.
-Occasionally a prescribed pain medicine may induce nausea and/or vomiting following surgery.
+- NAUSEA.
+Occasionally, a prescribed pain medicine may induce nausea and/or vomiting following surgery.
 Do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
-You should sip slowly over a fifteen-minute period.
-When the nausea subsides you can begin taking solid foods and the prescribed medicine.
+You should sip slowly over a fifteen-minute period

 - NUMBNESS.
 As discussed in your pre-surgery consultation numbness of the lip, chin, or tongue can occur, but there is no cause for alarm.
 This is usually a temporary condition.
 If you do experience numbness be careful not to bite your lip of tongue as you will not feel the action.
 Call Center For Advanced Dentistry if you have any questions.